gianlucanunes/gianlucanunes/README.md

 ## 🧰 Projects

 - **[Purple Shiva Tools]**: [Cybersecurity Tool created with the goal of helping those who are getting started in the cybersecurity world.
-This is a tool rich in d]
+This is a tool rich in docs, examples, usage and tutorials - simple to use and to modify.
+Read more about it <a href="https://github.com/PurpleShivaTeam/purpleshivatools" target="_blank">here</a>.]

 ---